deloschang/search-engine/indexer_dir/README.md

  - .. --> NOT ITERATED
  - .git --> NOT ITERATED

+The assumption that the files will be numbered (e.g. 1, 2, 3) is
+practical based on the crawler.

 2. If the indexer is loading a document but is unable to find it based on the filepath even though scandir() has already found it, the program will spit an error message and stop.